Pandat: Description

 The Pandat has a short, heavy, single-edged blade with an iron hilt.
 It has no real handle, but a short cross-piece of iron or bone passes through the handle.
+A Tangkin (a term for the Pandat in Kendayan language) with a handle that resembles a cross is referred to as "female Tangkin" by the Kendayan people, while a "male Tangkin" has its handle wrapped in red cloth.

 The sword is wielded with one or two hands and used primarily with downward strokes.
 Its blade and hilt are forged from one piece and the blade is bent, just before the hilt, at an angle of 25 degrees.
 The bend in the blade is located in the transitional part between the blade and the hilt.
 Both the back and the edge are straight and run apart, so that the blade's broadest part is at the point.
 The blade length is generally between 55 and 70 cm and the handle is about 40 cm long.
 The sheath is usually made of wood and decorated with traditional patterns.
 It may be decorated with feathers or tufts of hair or simply painted red.